-- 6. To summarize, Capital One surreptitiously created a duplicate savings account with a similar name, "360 Performance Savings," with no warning to existing customers, and then hid the old account, "360 Savings," by scrubbing it from its website, in the hopes that customers would not realize that they were not being paid the high interest rates previously promised to them.
-Capital One's bad faith is self-evident under the circumstances.
-The only explanation for Capital One's conduct is its desire to cheat customers out of interest payments.
-No rational person would maintain an otherwise identical account that paid materially lower interest absent deception by Capital One. - 7.
-Capital One's bad faith is also apparent considering that the 360 Performance Savings Account Disclosures contain the exact same language as the 360 Savings Account Disclosures, namely that "interest rates and annual percentage yields are variable and may change at any time at our [i.e., CONA's] discretion."
-There is no good-faith explanation for why CONA would use its discretion to offer much higher interest rates to 360 Performance Savings customers than to 360 Savings customers, when both accounts have the same discretionary interest rate provision in their Account Disclosures and when both were marketed with the identical characteristic of "high interest" / "high yield." - 8.
-Capital One's bad faith is further demonstrated by the fact that it buried all references to 360 Savings on the Capital One website (which is operated by both CONA and COFC).
-Since September 2019, Capital One's website has prominently advertised the interest rate paid on the 360 Performance Savings account-and only the 360 Performance Savings account-creating the impression that it has been Capital One's sole online savings account product and sole online savings interest rate.
+11. Capital One's bad faith is demonstrated by the fact that it buried all references to 360 Savings on the Capital One website (which is operated by both CONA and COFC).
+Capital One's website prominently advertised, and continues to advertise, the interest rate paid on the 360 Performance Savings account-and only the 360 Performance Savings account-creating the impression that it has been Capital One's sole online savings account product and sole online savings interest rate.
 Customers who are shopping for interest rates or are otherwise looking for information about Capital One's savings account interest rate via a search engine will find either the "Open an Account" page or the 360 Performance Savings Account page, neither of which mention that another account exists and pays a lower interest rate for customers who opened accounts prior to September 2019.
 Even searching for "360 Savings" will return results about the 360 Performance Savings account.
-Moreover, clicking on the "View All Accounts" or "Compare all accounts and rates" option from the Checking & Savings drop-down menu on Capital One's homepage leads to a page that mentions only 360 Performance Savings, and not 360 Savings, meaning it does not actually allow a consumer to view "all" accounts and rates.
+Moreover, clicking on the "View All Accounts" option from the Checking & Savings drop-down menu on Capital One's homepage leads to a page that mentions only 360 Performance Savings, and not 360 Savings.
 In fact, consumers cannot navigate to any information about 360 Savings account within Capital One's website.

-- 9. Capital One was financially motivated to breach the covenant of good faith and fair dealing and to make materially false and misleading statements and/or omissions with respect to the 360 Savings account.
-For every day that 360 Savings accountholders keep their money in the 360 Savings account and do not discover and switch to the 360 Performance Savings account, Capital One profits from paying less interest to those accountholders than it otherwise would.
+- 12. Capital One's conduct caused its 360 Savings accountholders to lose millions of dollars of interest in the aggregate since September 2019, and especially since interest rates began rising rapidly in March of 2022, benefiting Capital One at the expense of its customers. - 13.
+Capital One was financially motivated to breach the covenant of good faith and fair dealing and to make materially false and misleading statements and/or omissions with respect to the 360 Savings account.
 Capital One was able to report higher profits by underpaying 360 Savings customers for the use of their cash.
-According to its Forms 10-K filed with the U.S. Securities and Exchange Commission, Capital One earned \$27.1 billion in net interest income in 2022, an increase of over 12% from the prior year; and \$29.2 billion in net interest income in 2023.
-Capital One accomplished this increase in profits in part by exercising its discretion unfairly with respect to the interest rate Capital One paid to its 360 Savings customers. - 10.
-Capital One's conduct caused its 360 Savings accountholders to lose millions of dollars of interest in the aggregate since September 2019, and especially since interest rates began rising rapidly in March of 2022, benefiting Capital One at the expense of its customers.
+According to its Form 10-K filed with the U.S. Securities and Exchange Commission, Capital One earned \$27.1 billion in net interest income in 2022, an increase of over 12% from the prior year.
+Capital One accomplished this increase in profits in part by exercising its discretion unfairly with respect to the interest rate Capital One paid to its 360 Savings customers.